 Securities Lawyer for Due Diligence

 A securities lawyer can play a critical role in protecting your investments.
-Initially, as you are planning your investments, a securities lawyer can assist in reviewing the public information that is available regarding the company that you are looking to invest in, reviewing and explaining the disclosure documents provided by the company, research the background of the individuals who are in management, research lawsuits and claims made against management and the company, and provide additional due diligence regarding the investment, including the financial history and health of companies based on their reporting disclosures.
+Initially, as you are planning your investments, a securities lawyer can assist in reviewing the public information that is available regarding the company that you are looking to invest in, reviewing and explaining the disclosure documents provided by the company, researching the background of the individuals who are in management, research lawsuits and claims made against management and the company, and provide additional due diligence regarding the investment, including the financial history and health of companies based on their reporting disclosures.

 After the Investment

-A securities lawyer can advise you when you have a question as to how your account is being handled, or on issues of suspected securities fraud, mismanagement of your investments and incorrect executions, pricing and margin calls.
+A securities lawyer can advise you when you have a question as to how your account is being handled, or on issues of suspected securities fraud, mismanagement of your investments, and incorrect executions, pricing, and margin calls.